nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 When the user enters any of the aforementioned commands, the user input command undergoes the same command parsing as described in the [Logic component](#logic-component).

-Given below are example usage scenarios and how the note feature behaves at each step.

 To add, delete or edit a `Notes` of a `Tutor`, we use of an `EditTutorDescriptor`.
 The `EditTutorDescriptor` describes the attributes of a tutor to be edited.
 To add a `Notes` to a `Tutor`, we can simply create an `EditTutorDescriptor` which a